 Some things to consider about gestational diabetes, a common pregnancy concern:

 - Treatment for gestational diabetes aims to keep blood glucose levels equal to those of pregnant women who don’t have gestational diabetes.
 Treatment for this condition always includes special meal plans and scheduled physical activity.

 - Ask your doctor for a referral to a registered dietitian.
 A registered dietitian specializing in gestational diabetes can customize a meal plan and teach you how to manage the condition.

 Having more than one

 Having twins or other multiples means needing more calories.
-If you started pregnancy under- or overweight, these values may differ, so ask your healthcare provider about your specific pregnancy concerns and solutions.
+If you started pregnancy under- or overweight, these values may differ, so ask your healthcare provider about your specific pregnancy concerns.
 However, here’s a good rule of thumb: